Aureum Resort @ Governors Residence

 The Aureum Pyin Oo Lwin’s main highlight is the restored Governor’s Residence which features five rooms which are generally booked for groups of friends.
 It has its own dining room, bar and indoor swimming pool.
 It is an exact replica of the building which was bombed by the Japanese in the Second World War and it is very much like stepping back in time.

-Most guests opt for the Deluxe Bungalows which are closer to the main road, leading into the center of town.
+Most guests opt for the Deluxe Bungalows which are closer to the main road, leading into the centre of town.
 We will always request rooms set back a little as the road can be somewhat noisy.
 The bungalows are very large with a open sitting area and small sit-outs.
 In all truth, they are a little dated, but you are usually only in Pyin Oo Lyin for a night so it is more than suitable to see the destination.
 They feature TVs, WiFi (which is a little intermittent), separate bath and shower.

 There is a central restaurant and bar which offers a range of international and Asian dishes.
 The main reason to visit Pyin Oo Lwin is to see the fantastic Botanical Garden, maybe take a horse and carriage ride around the colonial suburbs and as a gateway to the trekking area of Hsipaw, which can be accessed by a superb train ride the following day.